 "Now I don't want to bring many things other than a backpack back home," says Xiao Han, who is traveling from Beijing to Laiwu, Shandong province for the Chinese New Year.
 "I send my gifts through China's fast mailing services."

-Wherever you are and however you get there, be sure to celebrate the Year of the Pig — it's touted as bringing wealth and fortune.
+Wherever you are and however you get there, be sure to celebrate the Year of the Rat.